MarkPearlCoZa/Blog_General/_posts/2015-09-27-Interesting-Math-Algorithms-Notes.md

 I recently have been spending a fair amount of time on [CodeWars](http://www.CodeWars.com)

-I doing many of the katas on the site I'm coming across interesing math problems.
-My mathematic skills are not great, so in an attempt to remember some of these things, I have collected the problems and solutions below:
+Many of the katas on the site are based around math problems.
+My mathematic skills are not great, so in an attempt to make it easier to tackle these problems I have collected the following notes:

 -------------------------------------------------------------------------------------------------